Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 - Improve the reliability, completeness, and transparency of recyclability claims.

-- Provide a labeling system that meets and exceeds Federal Trade Commission (FTC) Green Guides.
+- Provide a labeling system that follows Federal Trade Commission (FTC) Green Guides.

 - Increase the availability and quality of recycle material.